 Seattle’s seaport is an international trade resource for customers throughout the world, providing fast and convenient links to global markets.

-About 70 percent of the port’s containerized cargo originates in or is destined for regions of the country outside the Pacific Northwest, making Seattle a trade gateway of regional, national and international significance.
+About 70 percent of the Port of Seattle’s containerized cargo originates in, or is destined for, regions of the country outside the Pacific Northwest, making Seattle a trade gateway of regional, national, and international significance.

 Air cargo at Seattle-Tacoma International Airport in 2010 totaled 283,425 metric tons with international freight making up nearly 29% of the volume.
 And Sea-Tac ranks among the top 20 air cargo airports in America.